 We’ve had the joy of welcoming four special interns into the Uptrends office: Daniel (16), Koert (15), Mart (16), and Myrte (15) from GSG Leo Vroman in Gouda (The Netherlands).
 The interns spent the day working on a special project for us at Uptrends.
 With the guidance of our development team, the young interns experienced a Scrum meeting, where they discussed the project, delegated tasks, and wrote and implemented the code.
 We are quite proud of the work they have done, and now we want to hear their honest thoughts about the project and their experience.

-Of course, we wanted their first day in an office environment to be a special There is always nervous excitement when starting a new job, and it wasn’t any different for our four interns.
+Of course, we wanted their first day in an office environment to be special, and there is always nervous excitement when starting a new job, and it wasn’t any different for our four interns.

 We were very excited, but at the same time, we had no idea what to expect.
 We found the office very vast and light.
 The office is a very nice working space.”